kodi022/kodi022/README.md

 - 👋 Hi, I’m @kodi022
-- 👀 I’m interested in ...
-Games, Brickadia, Tech
+- 👀 I’m interested in Tech, Games, Brickadia
-- 🌱 I’m currently learning ...
-JS
+- 🌱 I’m currently learning programming (JS, LUA, C#, maybe C##), also guitar and music theory a bit.
-- 💞️ I’m looking to collaborate on ...
-I'm not that competent yet
 - 📫 How to reach me ...

 <!---